 Our investments are selective.
 Like any savvy investor, we seek promising opportunities that have strong prospects for commercial success and will generate commensurate returns for our investors.
 Although we are not a part of UMass Amherst, we see ourselves as a catalyst for innovation and entrepreneurship throughout the UMass Amherst community.

 Our Fund is managed by Maroon Venture Partners, LLC, a limited liability company that is overseen by a five person investment committee with diverse backgrounds in entrepreneurship.
 Our committee members serve on a volunteer basis and the compensation that a conventional venture fund would otherwise pay to its managers is donated to UMass Amherst.
 Our investment committee also looks to advisory committees of domain experts for input on particular investment opportunities.

-Our day-to-day operations are overseen by Charlie Johnson, a member of the faculty at the Isenberg School of Management and Associate Director of the Berthiaume Center for Entrepreneurship.
+Our day-to-day operations are overseen by Charlie Johnson, a member of the faculty at the Isenberg School of Management.
 Prior to joining the UMass Amherst faculty, Charlie was a business lawyer in Boston and he plays a lead role in consummating the Fund’s investments after they are approved by our investment committee.

 We receive administrative services and back office support from UMass Amherst’s central office of Administration and Finance.
 KPMG, LLP provides us with pro bono tax advice.
 We also seek opportunities for UMass Amherst student engagement, particularly in the areas of market research and other due diligence required on prospective investments.